-Before I had a dedicated shop space, I thought having one meant having a place for dedicated power tool workstations; that having a router table and building jigs for my table saw would unlock the world of furniture building and true craftsmanship.
+Before I had a dedicated shop space, I thought having one meant having power tool workstations; that having a router table and building jigs for my table saw would unlock the world of furniture building and true craftsmanship.
 Sounds funny to say now.
 I’ve instead become a hybrid worker by recognizing hand tools – planes, scrapers, #71 routers, saws, beading planes and chisels – as precision tools that are incredibly satisfying to use.
 I won’t hesitate to power up for the rough work, but I’m mostly a hand tool guy.
 For what it’s worth.
 Galoot index, anyone? :-)

 UPDATE, Dec 2011: Additional content below closes the loop on the building of a partition wall that defines the actual shop space from the rest of the building.
 Been in work for a couple of years, now complete on the shop side, insulated and awesome.